-DO Read the user instructions carefully before using the appliances for the first time.
-DO Allow the burners to heat before using for the first time, in order to expel any smells before the introduction of food.
-DO Clean the appliance regularly.
-DO Remove spills as soon as they occur.
-DO Always use oven gloves when removing food shelves and trays from the oven.
-DO Turn pan handles away from the front so that they cannot be caught accidentally.

-DO NOT Allow children near the cooker when in use.
-DO NOT Allow fats or oils to build up in the oven trays or base.
-DO NOT Use abrasive cleaners or powders that will scratch the surface of the appliance.
-DO NOT Under any circumstances use the oven as a space heater.
-DO NOT Put heavy objects onto open grill and oven doors.
+- DO Read the user instructions carefully before using the appliances for the first time. - DO Allow the burners to heat before using for the first time, in order to expel any smells before the introduction of food. - DO Clean the appliance regularly. - DO Remove spills as soon as they occur. - DO Always use oven gloves when removing food shelves and trays from the oven. - DO Turn pan handles away from the front so that they cannot be caught accidentally. - DO Check that controls are in the off position when finished. - DO NOT Allow children near the cooker when in use. - DO NOT Allow fats or oils to build up in the oven trays or base. - DO NOT Use abrasive cleaners or powders that will scratch the surface of the appliance. - DO NOT Under any circumstances use the oven as a space heater. - DO NOT Put heavy objects onto open grill and oven doors.